A Categorification of Quantum sl_3 Projectors and the sl_3 Reshetikhin-Turaev Invariant of Tangles: Background and summary of results

 \subsection{The $\mathfrak{sl}_3$ spider}

-The $\mathfrak{sl}_3$ spider $\mathcal{S}$, introduced in \cite{Kuperberg}, can be interpreted as a pivotal category giving a diagrammatic description of the subcategory of $\Rep \mathcal{U}_q(\mathfrak{sl}_3)$ generated (as a pivotal category) by the fundamental representation (see \cite{MorrisonThesis} for details of this interpretation, \cite{BarrettWestbury} for background on pivotal categories, and \cite{Selinger} for the graphical description of such categories).
+The $\mathfrak{sl}_3$ spider $\mathcal{S}$, introduced in \cite{Kuperberg}, can be interpreted as a pivotal category giving a diagrammatic description of the subcategory of $\Rep \mathcal{U}_q(\mathfrak{sl}_3)$ generated (as a pivotal category) by the standard representation (see \cite{MorrisonThesis} for details of this interpretation, \cite{BarrettWestbury} for background on pivotal categories, and \cite{Selinger} for the graphical description of such categories).
 The objects in this category are words in the symbols $+$ and $-$, tensor product is given by concatenation of words, and the dual of a word is obtained by reversing the word and switching all signs.
 For example and Morphisms in $\mathcal{S}$ are given by $\C(q)$-linear combinations of webs - oriented, trivalent planar graphs whose edges are all directed into or out from a trivalent vertex - with appropriate boundary, modulo local relations.
 We shall refer to the parameter $q$ as the quantum degree.
 Edges should be directed into $+$ and out from $-$ in the codomain and vice-versa in the domain; the local relations are given as follows:

 where $ [n] = \frac{q^n-q^{-n}}{q-q^{-1}}$.
 A web with no digon, square, or circular faces is called non-elliptic.
-Using the above relations, any web can be expressed as a $\Z[q^{-1},q]$-linear sum of non-elliptic webs.
-An Euler characteristic argument shows that there cannot exist a non-empty closed non-elliptic web.
+Using the above relations, any web can be expressed as a $\Z[q^{-1},q]$-linear sum of non-elliptic webs; in fact, for a fixed boundary, the non-elliptic webs give a basis for the corresponding $\Hom$-set \cite{Kuperberg}.
+An Euler characteristic argument shows that there cannot exist a non-empty, closed, non-elliptic web.

 Tensor product is given by placing the webs next to each other (vertically) in a disjoint manner and composition (denoted by $\bullet$) is given by gluing together the boundaries of the webs.
 For example,